EvaMaeRey/evamaerey/content/post/2020-03-06-flipbooks-and-flipbookr.md

 ---

 I was scheduled to be on the panel "Public Engagement: Blogging, Twitter & Podcasts" at the 2020 Midwest Political Science Association Conference.
-I thought I might use the chance to tell collegues about flipbooks and the new package {flipbookr}; lots of the story unfolded on Twitter.
+I thought I might use the chance to tell colleagues about flipbooks and the new package {flipbookr}; lots of the story unfolded on Twitter.

-With worry reasonably growing about the Covid-19, I and the other panalists are unable to make it for the conference.
+With worry reasonably growing about the COVID-19, I and the other panelists are unable to make it for the conference.

 But I have this story to tell.
 It's a story about getting things done at distance, reaching out to people that you don't know in real life to collaborate --- all to create a tool that I think helps communicate at distance.
 I think we need stories like this now, with all the change on the horizon (at least in the short term) for how we get things done.
 I feel nervous about the big move to online for my classes, amidst the other worries of these times.
 And, I've also just been wanting to write down an account of the influences and key moments on the way to {flipbookr} for some time, just for myself, before time slips by and I start forgetting.